Mohamed-h-Gamil/Real-Time-Industrial-Defect-Detector/readme.md

-# Real-Time Industrial Defect Detector (Edge-ML Prototype) 🏭
+# Real-Time Industrial Defect Detector 🏭

 An end-to-end Computer Vision system for real-time quality control and industrial defect detection, designed with a hybrid Edge-to-Cloud architecture for low-latency performance in a simulated factory environment.